Irving, TX 75039

 Bonus: Irving is Minutes Away from the DFW Area’s Top Attractions

 While Irving has more than enough to keep you busy for the weekend, it’s also a stellar starting point to experiencing all that the Dallas-Fort Worth Area has to offer.
-Stay here and you’ll be just minutes away from such top attractions as the George Bush Library, Perot Museum of Science, The Dallas World Aquarium, Reunion Tower, and the American Airlines Center in Dallas.
+Stay here and you’ll be just minutes away from such top attractions as the Perot Museum of Science, The Dallas World Aquarium, and Reunion Tower.
 Cruise on down to Arlington for high-flying fun at Six Flags Hurricane Harbor and Six Flags Over Texas, or head 30 miles west to explore the famous Fort Worth Stockyards.
 There’s a lot to see and do in the Dallas-Fort Worth Area, and Irving puts you right in the middle of it all.

 Irving, TX 75039